 Day 7 — Machu Picchu

-Rise early to catch a dazzling sunrise over Machu Picchu.
+Rise early to catch the early morning light Machu Picchu.
 During a tour of the ruins with a private guide, learn about the Inca's incredible construction feats and day-to-day life in the ancient city.
 Spend the rest of the day on your own, immersed in the magic of this mysterious and awe-inspiring site.
 Inkaterra Machu Picchu Pueblo Hotel (B, D)

 Day 8 — Machu Picchu/Cusco